trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 #### EWrapper.accountSummary (

-**reqId:** int. the request’s unique identifier.
+**reqId:** int. the requestÃ¢â‚¬â„¢s unique identifier.

 **account:** String. the account id

-**tag:** String. the account’s attribute being received.
+**tag:** String. the accountÃ¢â‚¬â„¢s attribute being received.

-**value:** String. the account’s attribute’s value.
+**value:** String. the accountÃ¢â‚¬â„¢s attributeÃ¢â‚¬â„¢s value.

 **currency:** String. the currency on which the value is expressed.

 )

 Receives the account information.
-This method will receive the account  information just as it appears in the TWS’ Account Summary Window.
+This method will receive the account  information just as it appears in the TWSÃ¢â‚¬â„¢ Account Summary Window.

 -